miyu-xu/external-lz4/examples/blockStreaming_doubleBuffer.md

 ## What's the point of this example?

-- Handle huge file in small amount of memory
-- Always better compression ratio than Block API
-- Uniform block size
+The LZ4 Streaming API can be used to handle compressing a huge file in a small amount of memory.
+This example shows how to use a "Double Buffer" to compress blocks (i.e. chunks) of a uniform size in a stream.
+The Streaming API used in this way *always* yields a better compression ratio than the regular Block API.

+For an example with non-uniform blocks, see ["LZ4 Streaming API Example: Line by Line Text Compression"](blockStreaming_lineByLine.md).

 ## How compression works